francisisip/SIMD-Vector-Triad-Group-3/README.md

 ### Performance Observations

+It can be observed that the decrease in execution time going from C to x86-64 to SIMD using XMM and then finally SIMD using YMM.
+The execution times from C to SIMD using the XMM and YMM registers saw more than a 3x improvement for both Debug and Release modes.
+Therefore, we can conclude that SIMD YMM (and assembly implementation in general) is much faster than optimized C.

 **C Implementation:**
 AHA!
 The C code exhibits significant performance improvements in Release mode, with speedups of up to 3.28 times across the various vector sizes.
 This shows the significant improvements Visual Studio’s compiler can make when optimizations are enabled.
 In Debug mode, the compiler preserves the code structure for debugging purposes and disables these optimizations.
 For instance, the stack trace may be made visible in the Debug mode, while Release mode doesn’t have that option.